 They’ve rearranged things slightly from previous years.

-This year you’ll get one full sized sample of beer, rather than 4 small samples.
+Last year we received one full sized sample of beer, rather than 4 small samples like tours in the past.
 Naturally, you’re free to purchase more beer if you like.
-There’s also a few kiosks set up to sell snacks, s’more kits (the fire pits are scattered around the trail this year) and bowls of warming soup or chili.
-If you have a kid along, pick up a hot cocoa for just a dollar.
+There’s also a few kiosks set up to sell snacks, s’more kits for the fire pits.
+Last year you could get hot cocoa for just a dollar for your kids.

 If you’re hungry for more, there’s a buffet set up inside the tour center where you can purchase food items a la carte.
 Don’t worry–there’s plenty of seating inside the hospitality bar!